codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

 Since the vocabulary limit size of our BERT tokenizer model is 30,000, the WordPiece model generated a vocabulary that contains all English characters plus the ~30,000 most common words and subwords found in the English language corpus the model is trained on.

-This vocabulary contains four things:

-* Whole words

-* Individual characters

-* Subwords occuring at the front of a word or in isolation (“em” as in “embeddings” is assigned the same vector as the standalone sequence of characters “em” as in “go get em” ) Subwords not at the front of a word, which are preceded by ‘##’ to denote this case

 Each words has 768 features in it's embedding.

 <p align="center">